1

 -

-Soil Type: Well-drained, sandy or loamy soil
+Soil Type: Well-drained loam or sandy soil -

-Winter Care: Mulch in colder zones to protect roots
+Winter Care: Mulch in colder zones to protect roots, minimal winter protection needed in warmer zones. -

 Share